 An intelligent digital service for patients and clinicians improving the care of Parkinson’s disease (PD), as an example of chronic disease.
 The prediction algorithms for the advanced state of PD or cognitive decline are run by the SHCP engine gathering input data from EHR and remote follow-up devices.
 Existing digital tools for PD-patients of partners include a Digital care pathway for Parkinson’s patients by HUS, digital cognitive games by the University of Padova, a camera detection system of motor symptoms and a platform for remote monitors by Neuropath and a medicine dispenser robot by Evondos.
 The data for the engine comes from a patient and is used by a neurologist for adjusting the treatment, care, support and rehabilitation for sustaining functional independence and quality of life.

-Divided into two use cases: optimisation of paediatric neuro-oncological service delivery and optimisation of palliative and chronic paediatric service delivery and patient workflow.
+Divided into three use cases: Two use cases about optimisation of pediatric neuro-oncological service delivery, and one about optimisation of palliative and chronic pediatric service delivery and patient workflow.